CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/phoneme_english.md

 In addition to dragging the vertical line, the length can also be adjusted by dragging the text area or by rolling the mouse wheel up and down on the text area.

-The word or phoneme to be adjusted turns orange when the mouse cursor is over it.
+When you hover your mouse cursor over a word or phoneme that is being adjusted, it will turn orange.

 When adjusting the length in word units, the ratio of consonants to vowels is automatically maintained.